GuideLayer

 Simular automates clicks.
 GuideLayer teaches the workflow, saves it, and keeps everything on your Mac.

 Simular AI is built for computer-use automation: watch the screen, click the buttons, run the task end to end.
-That's a real use case.
+That's a legitimate lane, especially for bulk, repeatable work.

 How it compares